Joint Learning of Wording and Formatting for Singable Melody-to-Lyric Generation: Related Work

 \subsection{Relationship between melody and lyrics}

-A defining feature that sets the M2L model apart from text-only lyric generation models is the conditions that guide its generation.
-For M2L, these constraints stem directly from the melody, influencing text structure, phonology, and syntax.
-While some guidelines can be flexible, human-composed lyrics generally adhere to them.
-Below are some key considerations.

-Central to the constraints presented by a melody is the number of syllables per line.
-Essentially, lyrics need to be contained within a specific length range\citep{noske1988french}.
-Overloading the lyrics with syllables necessitates subdividing notes for each syllable, whereas fewer syllables demand extending some to match multiple notes.
-Both situations disrupt rhythm, making them unfavorable.
-Consequently, many studies have focused on incorporating number-of-syllable requirements into the lyric generation process \citep{lee2019icomposer, li2020rigid, ma2021ai, liu2022chipsong, guo2022automatic}.
+Unlike text-only lyric generation, melody-to-lyric (M2L) systems operate under explicit and implicit structural constraints imposed by the melody.
+These constraints influence the linguistic form, prosody, and syntactic shape of the generated text.
+While lyricists may flexibly interpret these constraints, most human-written lyrics still conform to them.
+Below, we summarize key factors identified in musicological and computational studies.

+\paragraph*{Length and Syllable Alignment.} A fundamental constraint arises from the number of notes in each melodic line, which determines the required number of syllables in the corresponding lyric.
+Exceeding this limit forces note subdivision, while falling short leads to syllable extension—both detrimental to rhythmic naturalness \citep{noske1988french}.
+Consequently, many M2L systems explicitly condition the generation process on the number of syllables per line \citep{lee2019icomposer, li2020rigid, ma2021ai, liu2022chipsong, guo2022automatic}.

-Stressed syllable placement is also pivotal, especially in stress-timed languages like English \citep{low2003singable}.
-To optimize singability, lyricists often align stressed syllables in the lyrics with the song's pronounced notes.
-Recognizing this, several studies have explored methods to govern the positioning of stressed syllables to achieve rhythmic harmony \citep{ghazvininejad2018neural, xue2021deeprapper}.
+\paragraph*{Stress and Rhythmic Compatibility.} For stress-timed languages such as English, the placement of stressed syllables plays a crucial role in singability \citep{low2003singable}.
+Lyricists often align stressed syllables with metrically strong or salient notes.
+Several studies therefore attempt to control the position of stressed syllables in generated lyrics \citep{ghazvininejad2018neural, xue2021deeprapper}.

-Achieving synchronicity between melody and lyrics is not just about syllable count and stress.
-As \cite{nichols2009relationships} notes: (1) Syllable stress is tightly linked with metric position, melodic peaks, and note length.
-(2) Stopwords are strongly associated with metric position and melodic peaks.
-(3) Vowel duration often correlates with note length.
-These observations unveil a nuanced, intrinsic connection between melodies and lyrics.
+\paragraph*{Fine-Grained Melody--Lyric Correlations.} Beyond global length and stress, more nuanced dependencies exist. \citet{nichols2009relationships} report that: (1) stressed syllables correlate with metrical position, melodic peaks, and note duration; (2) stopwords are associated with metric position and melodic peaks; (3) vowel duration is related to note length.
+These observations reveal a multi-dimensional relationship between melodic and linguistic structure.

-Moreover, other factors come into play.
-For example, in tonal languages, there is an interaction between character tone and melody pitch \citep{Zhang:2021, guo-etal-2022-automatic}.
-In pop music, bright vowels tend to occupy weak beat positions \citep{doi:10.1080/09298215.2021.1936076}.
-For this paper, we focus on English and do not delve into specific genres or tonal languages.